JanOdijk/contextcorrect/README.md

 Words can also be predicted purely on the basis of the context.
 Each word that occurs in the context is a candidate.

+A third method is to combine BERTje and the context method: if BERTje makes a prediction, it is taken; else it takes the prediction of the context, if there is one; otherwise there is no prediction.

 The predicted words are evaluated in terms of their resemblance to the target word.
 The comparison is done using relative (or normalized) edit distance (*red*).
 If the  relative edit distance is too large, the predicted word is discarded.
 If all predicted words are discarded, the software makes *no* prediction.
-The allowed deviance is determined by a parameter (see the section on parameters)
+The allowed deviance is determined by a parameter (see the section on parameters).
+If two or more predictions have the same relative edirt distance to the target word, we speak oif *multiple predictions*.
+In this case the word with the highest BERTje score (if there is one) is selected, and if the prediction comes from  the context an arbitarry one is selected.

 ## How to run it
 One can run the software on a dataset in a folder as follows: